KoljaB/RealtimeSTT/docs/benchmarks/remote-asr-ab.md

 after `finalize` was 0.1039 seconds.
 The report JSON SHA-256 is `67965a36fca40f1b423c00955bf51209451511ded8dfa954b142250d10514a58`.

-The separate AgentTalk seven-language fixture covers English, German, French, Spanish, Italian, Portuguese, and Russian.
+The separate external seven-language fixture covers English, German, French, Spanish, Italian, Portuguese, and Russian.
 On the same candidate code and models it passed 7/7 exact final texts at both 100 ms and 37 ms packet sizes, with zero event/audio sequence failures.
 The final texts were invariant across